mvarble/viewport-planar-graph/README.md

 This is an imperative function that is intended to be called within the `render` function of a `Viewport` component; see [more here](https://github.com/mvarble/viewport.js#viewport).
 The `context` is the canvas context we are using to render, the `graphFrame` is the state of the planar graph, and `options` is an (optional) object with attributes:

-  - activeBorder: the color of the border of a node that is *active*,
+  - `activeBorder`: the color of the border of a node that is *active*,
-  - selectedBorder: the color of the border of a node that is *selected*,
+  - `selectedBorder`: the color of the border of a node that is *selected*,
-  - deselectedBorder: the color of the border of a node that is neither of the above.
+  - `deselectedBorder`: the color of the border of a node that is neither of the above.
-  - fillStyle: the fill of a node.
+  - `fillStyle`: the fill of a node.
-  - inFillStyle: the fill of the little box that *takes in* edges.
+  - `inFillStyle`: the fill of the little box that *takes in* edges.
-  - outFillStyle: the fill of the little box that *gives out* edges.
+  - `outFillStyle`: the fill of the little box that *gives out* edges.
-  - toColor: the color of an edge that is not connected to anything (when dragging)
+  - `toColor`: the color of an edge that is not connected to anything (when dragging)
-  - tailColor: the color of an edge that is connected to another node.
+  - `tailColor`: the color of an edge that is connected to another node.